google/xls/docs_src/bazel_rules_macros.md

-This rule gathers the locations of the required dependencies (Yosys, OpenSTA, helper scripts, and cell libraries) and generates a wrapper script that invokes "run_timing_characterization" with the dependency locations provided as args.
+This rule gathers the locations of the required dependencies (Yosys, OpenSTA, helper scripts, and cell libraries) and generates a wrapper script that invokes "run_op_characterization" with the dependency locations provided as args.

-Any extra runtime args will get passed in to the "run_timing_characterization" script (e.g. "--debug" or "--quick_run").
+Any extra runtime args will get passed in to the "run_op_characterization" script (e.g. "--debug" or "--quick_run").

 The script must be "run" from the root of the workspace to perform the timing characterization.
 The output textproto